rackerlabs/support-how-to/content/exchange/exchange-email-mailbox-features.md

 ### Outlook Web App (OWA)

-The Outlook Web App is a direct connection to your email without the need for additional software; your web browser is enough.
+The Outlook Web App is a direct connection to your email without the need for additional software.
+Your web browser is enough.
-Messages that are sent and received using OWA will be waiting for you the next time you log in to the portal.
+Messages that are sent and received using OWA are waiting for you the next time you log in to the portal.
 The OWA portal provides most of the functionality that a mail client offers, including sending and receiving email, setting up email signatures, and setting